kevincjhung/Concord_SignalR_Chat_App/README.md

 # Concord - A Realtime Chat App Built with .NET and React

 Concord is a real-time chat application designed to showcase modern web technologies and foster efficient communication and collaboration among users.
-Developed with React, Vite, and TypeScript, it demonstrates how cutting-edge frontend frameworks can deliver a responsive and intuitive user experience.
+Developed with React, Vite, and TypeScript.
 <br>

 ![Concord Preview](./Concord/frontend/public/Chat_Interface.png)